 Impact on variance partitioning

 The next plot illustrates how introducing random effects changes variance partitioning in terms of fractional variance explained.
 Some predictors, like Age, PMI, Dx, or RNA_batch, explain less variation in the mixed effects model, while the residuals increase.
-This phenomenologically explains the stronger correlation between and seen above.
+This phenomenologically explains the stronger correlation between Tpg and ˆσ2vg/ˆσ2total seen above.

 my.main <- "Variance partitioning: mixed vs fixed effects model"